 *To find clinics that specialize in prescriping essential oils, click here: https://naha.org/marketplace/#clinics

 3. Undiluted Application

 Certain essential oils are unsuitable for undiluted application on the skin, or contain constituents which may irritate or sensitize the skin if applied without first being properly diluted in a carrier.
 NAHA does not support the use or application of undiluted dermal sensitizing essential oils.
-NAHA recommends diluting essential oils down in a suitable carrier (e.g. vegetable oils, full fat milk, etc.).
+NAHA recommends diluting essential oils down in a suitable carrier (e.g. vegetable oils, unscented natural lotions, etc.).
 To learn more, we recommend you receive education from a NAHA approved school.
-Please visit here to explore schools.

 Not a member yet but would like to stay up to date with NAHA?
 Considering joining but

 would like to explore the National Association for Holistic Aromatherapy more?
 Join our